 The following is from C.J.
-Hayden is the author of Get Clients Now!™ Thousands of business owners
+Hayden is the author of Get Clients Now!™ Thousands of business owners and independent professionals have used her simple sales and marketing system to double or triple their income.

 A successful CRM system in-place has a huge impact on knowing the most about your prospects and customers.
 It can also help you follow up in a timely and concerned fashion with knowledge at your finger tips.